Retail Services Price Index (RSPI)

 Data sources and methodology

 Pricing methodologies and questionnaire design were researched and based on internationally accepted practice.
-The Retail Trade Price Report was developed and tested through consultation and collaboration with industry experts and the Questionnaire Design and Research Centre at Statistics Canada.
+The Retail Trade Price Report was developed and tested through consultation and collaboration with retailers, industry experts and the Questionnaire Design and Research Centre at Statistics Canada.

 This is a sample survey with a longitudinal design.